rolfdegen/Jeannie-Open-source-Synthesizer/README.md

      • 15 waveform banks with a total of 945 waveforms
      • 12 standard waveforms, some of which are band-limited
-     * Some Mutable instruments Shruthi and Braids synthesis Wavetable, Vowel, SuperSaw, Csaw, Vosim and many more...
+     * Some Mutable instruments Shruthi and Braids synthesis Vowel, SuperSaw, Csaw, Vosim and many more...
+     * 8bit Wavetable synthesis with 54 Wavetables
      • Noise generator (white and pink noise)
      • Oscillator Modulation (XOR, XMOD, MOD, AND, PHA, FM)
      • Waveshaper with different curve shapes